 Another easy example can be shown, this time using a Lua control structure, variables, and the concatenation operator:

-In the above example the use of cgi.language
+In the above example the use of cgi.language indicates that

 language was passed to the Lua Script as a CGILua parameter